IDM – An Institute Supporting the Art and Science of Agile Development

 Two of them stand out:

-- Teaching self-organizing and cross-functional teams complex and agile thinking
+- Supporting self-organizing and cross-functional teams in handling real-world complexity integrally and holistically

 It is this continuum that underlies all offerings of the Interdevelopmental Institute (IDM).